Itsmehp/bathroom-configurator-master-thesis/1_Working_Drafts/03_Lidar_Integration/03b_MagicPlan_API_Integration.md

 To make this section comprehensive for a Master's Thesis, you should add the following details:

-1.  **Algorithmic Pseudo-code:** Provide a pseudo-code block that formally describes the data extraction and filtering algorithm.
-This will clearly illustrate the logic for iterating through the JSON and selecting relevant fixtures.
+1.  **Algorithmic Pseudo-code:** Provide pseudo-code for the main `extractPlanData` function.
+This should include the logic for calling the `extractFloorAreasFromMagicplanXml` helper function and the loops for processing `furnitures` and `wall_items`.

+2.  **XML Parsing Details:** Briefly explain the implementation of the `extractFloorAreasFromMagicplanXml` function.
+What library was used for XML parsing (e.g., `fast-xml-parser`), and how does it navigate the XML structure to find the area values?

-2.  **Detailed Error Handling:** How does the system handle potential issues?
+3.  **Detailed Error Handling:** How does the system handle potential issues within the extraction logic?
-    -   What happens if the API call fails or returns a non-200 status code?
+    -   What happens if the `magicplan_format_xml` string is missing or malformed?
-    -   How does the parser handle a malformed or incomplete JSON response?
+    -   How does the system react if `furnitures` or `wall_items` arrays are missing or empty?
-    *   What if the `exploded` or `fixtures` keys are missing from the data?

-3.  **Data Cleaning Specifics:** You mentioned that the data requires "extensive cleaning."
-Provide concrete examples.
+4.  **Data Cleaning Specifics:** Provide concrete examples of data cleaning performed during the mapping process.
-    *   Are there inconsistencies in `symbolName` that need to be normalized?
-    *   Do you perform any validation on the dimension values (e.g., ensuring they are positive numbers)?

-4.  **Performance Considerations:** Discuss the performance implications of processing such large JSON files.
-    *   Did you evaluate different JSON parsing libraries for efficiency?
-    *   How long does the extraction process take on average, and does it impact user experience?
+    -   How are `symbol.name` values normalized (e.g., trimming whitespace, standardizing capitalization)?
+    -   Is there validation to ensure that `size.x`, `size.y`, and `size.z` are valid numbers before they are mapped to width, depth, and height?

 5.  **A Visual Diagram:** A simple flow chart illustrating the data flow from `MagicPlan API` -> `Backend Extraction Service` -> `PostgreSQL Database` would significantly improve clarity.
+The flowcharts you created in `4_Reference_Material/Flowcharts/` are an excellent source for this.